MBravo-Zapata/Suelos_Singulares_CL/README.md

-# REPOSITORIO PARA MAPA DE ZONACIÓN Y DESCRIPCIÓN DE SUELOS SINGULARES EN CHILE BASADO EN INTERPRETACIÓN GEOLÓGICA Y PROCESOS FORMATIVOS / REPOSITORY FOR ZONATION MAP AND DESCRIPTION OF SINGULAR SOILS IN CHILE BASED ON GEOLOGICAL INTERPRETATION AND FORMATIVE PROCESSES. [[Link to the paper]]()
+# PRIMERA VERSIÓN DE UN REPOSITORIO Y MAPA DE SUELOS SINGULARES [[https://www.issmge.org/publications/publication/primera-version-de-un-repositorio-y-mapa-de-suelos-singulares-chilenos]]()

-This repository contains the resouces used to generate a location map and a data set of geomechanical parameters of singular soils in Chile, associated to the article  **REPOSITORIO PARA MAPA DE ZONACIÓN Y DESCRIPCIÓN DE SUELOS SINGULARES EN CHILE BASADO EN INTERPRETACIÓN GEOLÓGICA Y PROCESOS FORMATIVOS / REPOSITORY FOR ZONATION MAP AND DESCRIPTION OF SINGULAR SOILS IN CHILE BASED ON GEOLOGICAL INTERPRETATION AND FORMATIVE PROCESSES.**
+This repository contains the resouces used to generate a location map and a data set of geomechanical parameters of singular soils in Chile, associated to the article  **PRIMERA VERSIÓN DE UN REPOSITORIO Y MAPA DE SUELOS SINGULARE**

 ### Publication information